samvera/samvera.org/README.md

 # Samvera Community Website

-This is a NextJS framework application which creates a static website powered by Markdown documents.
+This is a [NextJS framework](https://nextjs.org/) application which creates a static website powered by [markdown](https://www.markdownguide.org/getting-started/) files.

-## How do I use this?
+How do I use this app / code repository / website?

 ## Content managers